dagger/dagger/docs/current/labs/project-zenith.md

 ```

 Your functions can accept and return multiple different types, not just basic
 builtin types.
-For example, to take an object (which you can use to provide
+For example, to take multiple parameters (some of which can be
-optional parameters, or to group large numbers of parameters together):
+optional):

 ```go
 package main